-In chapter 1: The chapter should be refocused on a clearer textual confrontation of Abravanel’s, Arama’s and Saba’s interpretation of the sin of Babel, its intellectual and theological context, and then move to more substantial proof of the influence of the Iberian urban context on the view of the Abravanel, Arama and Saba.
-On page 35, the author writes: “This reality may have informed Abravanel’s view of the builders of the Bible’s first city, who moved away from what he termed “the ancient, natural way.”
-This is not proven anywhere in the chapter and this should be in my view its focus.
-The chapter contains many inaccuracies concerning the life and work of Abravanel, this can easily be corrected by using recent scholarship.
+In chapter 1: The chapter should be refocused on a clearer textual confrontation of Abravanel’s, Arama’s, and Saba’s interpretation of the sin of Babel, its intellectual and theological context, and then move to more substantial demonstration of the influence of the Iberian urban context on their views.
+On page 35, the author writes: “This reality may have informed Abravanel’s view of the builders of the Bible’s first city, who moved away from what he termed ‘the ancient, natural way.’”
+This assertion is not proven anywhere in the chapter and should, in my view, be its focus.
+The chapter contains numerous inaccuracies concerning the life and work of Abravanel; these errors can easily be corrected by relying on recent scholarship.
 The translations of the Hebrew texts should be checked, they often contain errors.

-In chapter 2: the chapter should be refocused on a clearer textual basis confronting the views of Abravanel, Arama and Saba on rural life and especially on the Gan Eden, and it should then move to the historical context in the Iberian agricultural changes, and its perception by the three Jewish scholars.
-Here again the intellectual and theological context could be easily improved by focusing on the literature known by the three Jewish scholars, and on the literature produced in their immediate entourage.
+In chapter 2: The chapter should be refocused on a clearer textual basis confronting the views of Abravanel, Arama, and Saba on rural life and especially the Garden of Eden.
+It should then move to the historical context of Iberian agricultural reforms, and the three Jewish scholars’ perceptions of them.
+Here again the intellectual and theological context could be easily enriched by focusing on the literature known by the three Jewish scholars, and on the literature produced in their immediate circles.
 Many translations of Hebrew texts are incorrect.

 In chapter 3: “Sephardic Jews of Saba’s generation, including Isaac Abravanel and Isaac Arama, understood social justice, economic equality, and environmental responsibility as firmly intertwined.”
-This fascinating claim could be more substantiated by a clearer textual basis confronting the views of Abravanel, Arama and Saba on the Jubilee.
+This fascinating claim could be better substantiated by providing a clearer textual basis for the views of Abravanel, Arama, and Saba on the Jubilee.
 The author writes: “Abravanel, Saba, and Arama saw that the Bible presented a moral and ecological alternative to greed and rapacity.”
-In my view, the chapter could profit from taking more seriously the theological reasons which brought Abravanel, Saba, and Arama to limit greed.
-The chapter presents many fascinating texts, yet it would be good if the author would reflect a bit more on the category of ecology for 15th century authors liker Abravanel, Arama and Saba.
-The author writes “As did Arama, Abravanel understood exile to be the appropriate— and historically justified— punishment for the Jews’ failure to heed these laws.”
-Abravanel and Arama have different views on the reason of Jewish exile, I think that the argument of the chapter and the book is not served by this exaggeration.
+In my view, the chapter could profit from taking more seriously the theological reasons that led Abravanel, Saba, and Arama to argue for limits on greed.
+The chapter presents many fascinating texts, but it would be vastly improved if the author could reflect a bit more about what the category of ecology entailed for fifteenth century authors like Abravanel, Arama, and Saba.
+The author writes: “As did Arama, Abravanel understood exile to be the appropriate— and historically justified— punishment for the Jews’ failure to heed these laws.”
+In fact, Abravanel and Arama have different views on the reasons for Jewish exile.
+I think that the argument of the chapter and the book is not served by this exaggeration.

-In chapter 4: This beautiful chapter could also benefit from the earlier remarks on clear philological basis and a clear clearer intellectual background.
-For me, the only problem is that this excellent chapter seems to contradict the “ecological” sensibility of the three Jewish Scholars, since they tend to idealize the kind of shepherding which was destroying the Iberian soil.
+In chapter 4: This beautiful chapter could also benefit, as mentioned in the case of earlier chapters, from a clearer philological foundation and a clearer exposition of the intellectual context.
+For me, the central problem in this excellent chapter is that seems to contradict the author’s argument for the “ecological” sensibility of the three Jewish scholars, since they idealize methods of shepherding that were destroying the Iberian soil.

 In chapter 5: “For Arama, as for Abravanel and Saba, wealth was inimical to a system of ethics based on the Torah.”
-This view seems to me exaggerated, yet the problem is more to define more clearly the intellectual and theological framework of their criticism of greed.
-Using the remarks given earlier, these could be done by the author.
+This statement seems to me exaggerated, but beyond that the problem lies in more clearly defining the intellectual and theological framework of their criticisms of greed.
+As recommended above, he author should provide this necessary context.

-To conclude, I find this manuscript thought provoking and new.
-I am sure that after restructuring the manuscript along some of the lines proposed in this review, it will be a successful book.
+To conclude, I find this manuscript original thought-provoking.
+I am sure that, after restructuring the manuscript along some of the lines proposed here, it will be a successful book.